topos-protocol/topos-playground/README.md

 ## Getting Started

 The Topos Playground is a CLI that allows you to easily run and manage a local Topos devnet.
 It depends on Docker and NodeJS, and manages a number of components in order to locally run multiple subnets, multiple TCE nodes, and a dApp with supporting infrastructure, capable of cross-subnet messaging.
+For additional information about Topos and about this Playground CLI, take a look at the [Topos Developer Portal](https://docs.topos.technology).

 ### Requirements